wardi/jsonsquared/README.md

   may be straight (`"`) left (`“`) or right (`”`) quotes.
 Matching left and right quotes is not required.

-  The surrounding quotes will be converted to straight quotes before parsing.
-Left and right quotes will not be replaced within the string body.

 * Straight double-quotes (`"`) within the string body *do not* need to be escaped with a backslash.
 This means means that backslash (`\`) is the only character that needs escaping when converting a [normal string](#normal-strings) to a JSON string.

-  Straight double-quotes in the string body that are not already escaped by a backslash will be escaped automatically before parsing.

 * Real newline characters may be included in the string body.
 Newlines for just for formatting in the spreadsheet may be backslash-escaped.

-  Real carriage return characters (U+000D) will be removed.
-Next, real newline characters (U+000A) preceded by a backslash will be removed (as well as whitespace between the backslash and newline).
-  Finally any remaining real newline characters will be replaced with the newline escape sequence (`\n`) before parsing.

 a | b | c | d
 --- | --- | --- | ---